 The method can be any of the regular HTTP methods.
 It defaults to GET if there is no data to send and to POST otherwise.

-bat accepts both, SCION addresses and hostnames as URLs.
-Hostnames are resolved by scanning the
+bat accepts both, SCION addresses and hostnames in URLs.
+Hostnames are resolved by a RAINS request or by scanning the

-The scheme defaults to HTTPS, unencrypted HTTP is not supported
+/etc/hosts/ file.
+The scheme defaults to HTTPS, unencrypted HTTP is not supported.

 |key=value||JSON/form-encoded key-value pair|

 An example SCION http server application can be found in scion-apps repository.